 - What functions do you need?
 Are you looking for a computerized embroidery machine with loads of automated processes or are you looking for a mechanical embroidery machine?
-Modern embroidery sewing machines come with many functions such as automatic threading, automatic thread cutting, presser foot sensors, bobbin winding etc.
+Modern embroidery sewing machines come with many functions such as automatic threading, automatic thread cutting, presser foot sensors, bobbin winding, etc.

 - Throat Width Size: A lot of modern embroidery machines come with throat widths that rival those of long arm machines.
 This gives you a lot of room to maneuver your work during sewing and allows you to work on larger fabrics.
 You might want to consider a machine with a lot of throat room.

 - Standalone or Combination?
-Some an embroidery unit which can be detached from the machine’s body when not in use.
+Some come with an embroidery unit which can be detached from the machine’s body when not in use.
 These types of machines are combination sewing and embroidery machines.
 You can sew, embroider and quilt with one machine.
 So you’ll have to consider if you want an embroidery alone machine or a combination machine.
 If you already have a sewing machine, then there might be no need to get a combination machine.

 - Hoop Size Choices: The best embroidery machines will have multiple and large hoop sizes.
-Machines that have small hoop sizes (less than 300 X 300 will greatly limit the kind of hooping you can do.
+Machines that have small hoop sizes (less than 300 X 300) will greatly limit the kind of “hooping” you can do.

 - Accessories: A good machine will have the ability to take on a wide array of accessories.
-The best can even accept accessories from other brands.
+The best can even accept attachments from other brands.
 The more accessories you can add on to the machine the better

 - Built-in embroidery designs: Most modern embroidery machines come with built-in designs.
 Some have hundreds of embroidery designs that are pre-loaded on the machine.
 Some machines do not allow the ability to add your own designs to the memory of the machine.
 The best machines should have computer connectivity so you can add your own designs or premium embroidery designs that you can buy or download from the internet.
-At the very minimum, you should be able to add designs through a USB memory stick.
+At the very minimum, you should be able to add designs via a USB memory stick.
 Some of the very best machines will even allow you to manipulate embroidery designs directly on the machine’s LCD screen.

 - Design Software: Some brands offer design software that allows you to create and digitize your own designs and then transfer them to the machine.
 Some machines will only accept designs from their own software whiles the best should allow you to add designs bought from the internet or those made with other software.